Pluggable-Transports/Pluggable-Transports-website/_pages/how.md

 ----------

-If you want to dive deeper into this subject, you should also take a look at [this IETF draft paper](https://github.com/josephlhall/rfc-censorship-tech/blob/master/as-submitted/draft-hall-censorship-tech-02.txt), updated in May 2018.
+If you want to dive deeper into this subject, you should also take a look at [the IETF RFC9505](https://datatracker.ietf.org/doc/rfc9505/), published in November 2023.

 ---